Is Delta-8 Legal in Alabama?

 If you doubt whether independent tests are really necessary for the unregulated hemp industry, think back to the vaping crisis of 2019-20.
 Illegal e-liquids containing dangerous vitamin E acetate led to more than 2,700 hospitalizations and 60 deaths.

-In unregulated markets, nothing stops brands from cutting corners and using low-cost but potentially unsafe ingredients.
-Considering that delta-8 is made via isomerization in a laboratory, this increases the risk.
+Nothing stops brands from cutting corners and using low-cost but potentially unsafe ingredients in unregulated markets.
+This increases the risk because delta-8 is made via isomerization in a laboratory.

 Third-party approval will put your mind at rest when getting high with delta-8.
-I recommend buying delta-8 products from a well-known vendor such as CBD Genesis.
-All products available at CBD Genesis have passed independent lab tests.
+I recommend buying delta-8 products from a well-known vendor.

 Future Outlook for Delta-8 in Alabama